 13. Unmet Expectations

 Unmet expectations occur when the actual experience of employees falls short of what they were led to anticipate.
 Unmet expectations lead to dissatisfaction, decreased morale, and a sense of betrayal among team members.
-Unmet expectations are heightened by inconsistent messaging, unclear objectives, overpromising during recruitment.
+Unmet expectations are heightened by inconsistent messaging, unclear objectives, over-promising during recruitment.

 When expectations are not met, it escalate into widespread discontent and conflict in the workplace.
 Increased turnover, reduced productivity, and lowered engagement.
-Unmet expectations be handled by setting realistic expectations during recruitment and providing regular updates on progress and changes.
-According to Toon et al. (2006) in International Journal of Selection and Assessment reported that unmet expectations regarding selected intrinsic work aspects have adverse effects on work outcomes such as worker motivation for learning, effort, and turnover.
+Unmet expectations is handled by setting realistic expectations during recruitment and providing regular updates on progress and changes.
+According to Toon et al. (2006) in the International Journal of Selection and Assessment reported that unmet expectations regarding selected intrinsic work aspects have adverse effects on work outcomes such as worker motivation for learning, effort, and turnover.
 Managers should ensure alignment between employee expectations and organizational reality, enhancing retention and morale.

 14. Workplace Hierarchies